czi-catalystproject/hub-champion-training/episodes/manage_images.md

 ## Software for research and education

-Hub users more than likely require specific software packages to carry out their work.
+Hub users usually require specific software packages to carry out their work.
 Installing software on a laptop significantly differs from installing software on a shared resource such as a hub in the cloud, largely because of different

 - operating systems, e.g. Linux, macOS, Windows
 - system libraries